golemfactory/golem-docs/src/pages/docs/creators/python/guides/application-fundamentals.md

         task.accept_result(result=await future_result)
 ```

-A `worker()` function is specified, which will be called by the high-level library engine for each provider, to iterate over the work commands and send the commands to the Provider.
+A `worker()` function is specified, which will be called by the high-level library engine for each provider, to iterate over the input tasks and send appropriate commands to the Provider.
 This function (representing the task-based execution model) receives:

 - a `WorkContext` object used to construct the commands (common to both the Task API and the Services API),
 - a collection of `Task` objects which specify individual parts of the batch process to be executed (specific to the Task API).